KGGG Systen Fond Workshop at gold Leaf NZ

 Kölner KGGG system component 1

-The impregnation agent (Sealer P, Sealer 123A), Component 2 is burnishing clay (Fond) and Component 3 is a size for water gilding (Colnasol) or you can make your own using rabbit skin glue.
+The impregnation agent (Sealer P, Sealer 123A), Component 2 is burnishing clay (Fond), and Component 3 is a size for water gilding (Colnasol).
+Alternatively, you can make your size using rabbit skin glue.

 KGGG-System Sealer 123a

-The impregnation agent is used to seal an absorbing surface, which forms a film inside the material without building a closed layer at the surface.
-Such materials are, amongst others, plastering, plaster and paper material.
-The impregnation agent improves the adhesion between the work material and the following primer coat.
-Therefore, it is very important that the correct impregnation agent is used.
-The impregnation agent provides a better adhesive for the KGGG-Fond.
+The impregnation agent is designed to seal porous surfaces by forming a film within the material without creating a closed layer on the surface.
+This product is suitable for various materials, including plaster and paper.
+The impregnation agent enhances the adhesion between the work material and the subsequent primer coat.
+Therefore, it is crucial to use the appropriate impregnation agent.
+This agent also improves the adhesive properties of the KGGG-System Fond.

 Kölner Sealer P

-Advantage of Sealer P over Sealer 123A are an enhanced provision of adhesion of Kölner KGGG Fond and spray fond, as well as a lower impregnation depth for extremely absorbing underlayers, e.g. plaster.
-Sealer 123a is diluted with water.
-It is applied to diminish absorbing surfaces, and to secure the adhesion of the next layer of fond.
-It can be used for gilding on e.g. plaster, stone and wood.
+The advantages of Sealer P over Sealer 123A include improved adhesion for Kölner KGGG Fond and spray fond and a lower impregnation depth for highly absorbent substrates, such as plaster.
+Sealer 123A is diluted with water and is applied to reduce the absorbency of surfaces, ensuring proper adhesion for the subsequent layer of fond.
+It is suitable for gilding on plaster, stone, and wood.

 Kölner KGGG system component 2

-Formulated for brush application, Kolner Fond is a water-based burnishable gesso primer for gold, silver and composition leaf.
-This product – available in 7 colors- is ideally suited for creation of water gilded and burnished frames, interior architectural elements and furniture ornaments, to achieve a traditional look for less effort.
+Kolner Fond is a water-based, burnishable gesso primer designed for brush application.
+It is specifically formulated with gold, silver, and composition leaf.
+This product is available in seven colours and is ideal for creating water-gilded and burnished frames, interior architectural elements and furniture accents.
+It allows you to achieve a traditional look with less effort.

 Kölner KGGG system component 3

-Colnasol Gel Concentrate is a quickly prepared size / adhesive available in concentrated tablet form.
-Dissolved in water, the gel tablets make a „gilder´s liquor“ designed for the adhesion of gold, silver and Dutch metal* leaf to Kolner Burnishing Clay and Sprayfond.
-This product is integral component of the Kolner System.
+Colnasol Gel Concentrate is a fast-preparing sizing adhesive that is available in concentrated tablet form.
+When dissolved in water, the gel tablets create a “gilder’s liquor” specifically designed for adhering gold, silver, and Dutch metal leaf to Kölner Burnishing Clay and Sprayfond.
+This product is an integral component of the Kölner System.

-• In addition to use for water gilding, the gel solution may also be used as a mixing agent for Kolner Reliefkitt in full or half concentration.
+• Each tablet (10 grams) makes ½ liter of Colnasol gel.
+In addition to being used for water gilding, the gel solution can also serve as a mixing agent for Kolner Reliefkitt, either in whole or half concentration.

-• Store solution and undissolved tablets in a refrigerator!
+• Please store both the solution and the undissolved tablets in the refrigerator!

 How to gild with Kölner KGGG System Fond